Rent to Own With Bad Credit: Here Are Your Options

 Why rent to own can work with bad credit

-Traditional mortgage lenders generally require a minimum credit score of 580 to 620 for government-backed loans, and 660 or higher for conventional financing.
+Traditional mortgage lenders generally require a minimum credit score of 580 to 620 for government-backed FHA loans, and 660 or higher for conventional financing.

 Your options for rent to own with bad credit